 \subsection{Regulation with Correlated Investments and Core-Periphery Networks}

-Core-periphery networks are empirically relevant network structures and they highlight how regulation can be asymmetric.\footnote{For example, the derivatives network between the large U.S. bank holding companies features a core periphery structure (D'Erasmo, Erol and Ordonez \citeyearpar{d2022regulating}).} Importantly, we allow for correlation between returns to investment opportunities across banks, as this turns out to be a key consideration in the optimal regulation.
+Core-periphery networks are empirically relevant network structures,\footnote{For example, the derivatives network between the large U.S. bank holding companies features a core-periphery structure (D'Erasmo, Erol and Ordonez \citeyearpar{d2022regulating}).} and they highlight how regulation can be asymmetric.
+Importantly, we allow for correlation between returns to investment opportunities across banks, as this turns out to be a key consideration in the optimal regulation.